GillesArcas/sudosol/README.md

 - XY-wings,
 - simple coloring and multi coloring.

-More techniques are being implemented, either equivalent of Simple Sudoku techniques, or beyond Simple Sudoku techniques.
+More techniques are being implemented, either equivalent to Simple Sudoku techniques, or beyond Simple Sudoku techniques.
 Currently, they are:

 - locked pairs and triples,
 - XY-chains.